Search

 State validation

-Currently, updates to the system state can only be proposed and challenged by the same entity as the proof system is permissioned.
+Updates to the system state can be proposed and challenged by anyone who has sufficient funds.
 If a state root passes the challenge period, it is optimistically considered correct and made actionable for withdrawals.

 State root proposals